yykids/Vaccine/zh/Overview.md

 ## Special Features

+* The Vaccine Service is available only on instances which can access external network.
 * To replicate instance images, it is recommended to delete vaccine agents first and create images.
     * Otherwise, vaccines for the origin and replicated instances may not operate properly.
     * See [User Guide](http://docs.toast.com/ko/Security/Vaccine/ko/console-guide/) on how to use replications, including vaccine agents.